 The Columba 2024 drill program, plans for a staged 50,000 meters of drilling with the initial stage of 3,000 meters completed in 2023.
-The Company commenced a 5,000 meter drill program in early April 2023, with a budget of \$1,500,000.
-Subject to the closing of the offering announced in April 2024, an expanded program of up to 20,000 meters is planned in 2024.
-The plans will focus on continued step out drilling to expand on the wide high grade intercepts on the D Vein with targets on other veins such as the B, J and other Veins under consideration.
+The Company commenced a 5,000 meter drill program in early April 3, 2024, with the closing of the offering on April 25, 2024, the Company expanded the program to 20,000 meters during 2024, with a budget of \$6,000,000 related to drilling.
+The drilling program will focus on continued step out drilling to expand on the wide high grade intercepts on the D Vein with targets on other veins such as the B, J and other Veins planned.

-On the culmination of the aforementioned 20,000 meter drill program, subject to results a maiden resource estimate is planned for the end of 2024.
+On the culmination of the aforementioned 20,000 meter drill program, subject to results a maiden resource estimate is planned.